 She will explore both practical and relational best practices which are best suited for delivery of EMDR online.
-Specifically, the webinar will:
+Specifically, the seminar will:

 - coach webinar participants on the general recommendations of the EMDR International Association (EMDRIA), EMDR Europe, and EMDR UK regarding the delivery of EMDR therapy via telehealth / online platforms